πŸ“– Glossary

 behavior

-target The action a SimBA classifier is trained to detect (e.g. attack, grooming, freezing).
+The action a SimBA classifier is trained to detect (e.g. attack, grooming, freezing).
 Also referred to as the target.

 body-part